Casey Sherman

-Casey Sherman is an American author, journalist and screenwriter most famous for his 2009 book The Finest Hours, which was adapted into the Disney Studios 2016 film of the same name, and Boston Strong, which was adapted into the 2016 film Patriots Day.
+Casey Sherman is an American author, journalist and screenwriter most famous for his 2009 book The Finest Hours, which was adapted into the Disney Studios 2016 film of the same name, and Boston Strong, which was adapted into the 2016 film Patriots Day and also for co-creating and starring in the NBC Peacock documentary, The Boston Strangler: Unheard Confession., and serving as Executive Producer for Hunting Whitey Bulger, a docuseries for Hulu narrated by Ben Affleck.

 Biography

 Sherman was born in Hyannis, Massachusetts.
 He attended Barnstable High School and graduated from Fryeburg Academy in 1988.
 He studied at Boston University, graduating in 1992.

 Producer and author career

 As a television news producer for WBZ-TV, Sherman led a high-profile re-investigation of his aunt's murder, which he later chronicled in his 2003 book, A Rose for Mary: The Hunt for the Real Boston Strangler.
 Sherman's work suggests that his aunt, 19-year old Mary Sullivan, might not have been a victim of the Boston Strangler, as commonly believed.
-Sherman wrote The New York Times Best-seller The Finest Hours in 2009, co-authored with Michael J. Tougias.
+Sherman wrote the modern day maritime classic and The New York Times Best-seller The Finest Hours in 2009, co-authored with Michael J. Tougias.
 The book was developed into the 2016 motion picture of the same name.
 It was filmed in Quincy, Massachusetts, and Chatham, Massachusetts, for Walt Disney Pictures.
 The Craig Gillespie-directed film stars Chris Pine, Casey Affleck, and Eric Bana.
 Sherman's other books include Bad Blood, Black Irish, Black Dragon, and Boston Strong: A City's Triumph Over Tragedy.
 The latter, about the city's response to the Boston Marathon bombing, was adapted as a feature dramatic film, Patriots Day (2016), starring Mark Wahlberg, Nina Dobrev, Jake Picking, Candice King, Alyssa Diaz, Kat Graham, James Harvey Ward, Stephen Amell, Paul Wesley and Alex Mckenna directed by Peter Berg.